-The Field Operations Commander, and/or their designee, will conduct the selection process with input from the canine supervisor.
+The Operations Commander, and/or their designee, will conduct the selection process with input from the canine coordinator.
 Deputies considered for the position of canine handler must retain the following characteristics:

+- 1. Maturity. - 2.
+Good physical and mental health. - 3.
+An affection and enthusiasm for dogs. - 4.
+A lifestyle suited to caring for a dog. - 5.
+Good communication skills, both verbal and written. - 6.
+The willingness to care for and house the canine at the deputy's residence, with a secure outdoor area for the canine that conforms to agency requirements. - 7.
+The willingness to undertake additional training for effective use of the canine. - 8.
+The willingness to maintain a canine vehicle and additional equipment required for handling and maintaining a canine. - 9.
+Have a history of positive Performance Evaluations. - 10.
+Not have a propensity to engage in improper use of force. - 11.
+The ability and lifestyle that permits being called back to duty at any time on any given day. - 12.
+The ability to complete accurate reports in a timely manner. - 13.
+Available and interested in promoting positive public relations through education and demonstrations. - 14.
+Applicants shall have at minimum 2 years of operational experience. - 15.
+Must have general knowledge of canine legalities and operational procedures

+B. Canine Handler Testing

+The testing procedure will consist of four phases, each of which must be passed to move on to the next one:

-- 1. Maturity.
+- 1. Written test

-- 2. Good physical and mental health.
+- 2. Oral interview

-- 3. An affection and enthusiasm for dogs.
+- 3. Performance evaluation and review by the Sheriff or his designee

-- 4. A lifestyle suited to caring for a dog.

-5. Good communication skills, both verbal and written.

-6. The willingness to care for and house the canine at the deputy's residence, with a secure outdoor area for the canine that conforms to agency requirements.

-7. The willingness to undertake additional training for effective use of the canine.

-8. The willingness to maintain a canine vehicle and additional equipment required for handling and maintaining a canine.

-9. No prior substantiated improper use of force complaints.

-10. The ability and lifestyle that permits being called back to duty at any time on any given day.

-11. The ability to complete accurate reports in a timely manner.

-12. Available and interested in promoting positive public relations through education and demonstrations.
+- 4. Physical agility test